 - Form H1 shows the names, annual gross income and PAYE taxes of employees in the preceding tax year.
 The due date for filing of Form H1 is 31 January of the next year.

 - Form A is an annual declaration of individual income and claims for allowances and reliefs form.
 31 March of the current year is the due date for filing Form A.

 Employee movement usually creates compliance requirements for the individual in either one country or both countries.
 During tax audit, the tax authorities collaborate with the Nigerian Immigration Service so as to determine the actual days which a non-resident persons spent in Nigeria.
 Hence, employers may set-up processes to spot business travelers and report data.
 Also, the nature of services that the non-resident employee renders in Nigeria need to be analysed cautiously so as to determine the tax residency.
 HR professionals and non-resident employees must recognize the attendant risk of international assignment.
 Therefore, companies should track assignees’ income and determine the payroll reporting for home and host locations.
 Speaking with a mobility expert is essential.
 This is where the assignment briefings come in.

 Tax briefings are a positive, pro-active and useful tool that help the employee to overcome a tough time in a new country.
-Getting a detailed advice will make the transition easier.
+A detailed advice will make the transition easier.
 Get your Nigerian taxes done with guidance from our international tax experts.